refilljs/refill-angular/README.md

 * bundle all your js with browserify and watch file changes with watchify
 * bundle all your styles with sass, css globbing and autoprefix
 * generate documentation with sassdoc if enabled
-* run jshint and rerun on any js file change
+* run eslint and rerun on any js file change
 * run tests with karma and browserify and watch file changes with watchify
 * run bower install
 * bundle your angular templates into angular module (.tmp/templates.js) and rebundle on any template file change